 In October 1998, after 4 years work, the society published the book "Metcalfe - History of the Clan".
 It is the definitive history of the Metcalfes which should adorn the shelves of any Metcalfe Family Historian.
 Have you got your copy?
 If not, why not?

 The book is also a great Christmas or Birthday present for family members.
 Those with an interest in the Dales, Yorkshire, social history & family history in general will find this book highly appealing.
 The first edition of 1,000 copies sold out within a year with a reprinted second edition now being available.
 Members (and non-members) can buy this acclaimed book here

-This event is The Society’s annual gathering, held in September/October each year on a Saturday in the Yorkshire Dales, home of the Metcalfes.
+This event is The Society’s annual gathering, held in the autumn each year on a Saturday in the North Riding of Yorkshire, home of the Metcalfes.
 The Mecca Muster provides members with an opportunity to study all of our records & meet with correspondents & newly discovered relatives.
 Society publications & other articles are displayed for sale.
 Find out when the next Mecca Muster is happening and reserve your place.

 The Metcalfe Society hold and have created a number of Metcalfe-related publications, general family history research publications & Metcalfe merchandise (eg pictures, coat of arms, badges) - all of which are available to purchase via mail order.
-A price list/order form is provided to new members.
-They can also all be ordered online or by contacting The Metcalfe Shop coordinator (see Contacts).
+A price list/order form is available online at ordered online or by contacting The Metcalfe Shop coordinator (see Contacts).

 Members can become involved with and/or reap the benefits of a number of projects that are currently being coordinated by individuals and groups within The Society.
 Follow the links below to find about more about each of these projects :